in03/TLP/README.md

 - Want to send secure messages to your friends?
 Use TLP! ⛓️🙋‍♂️
 - Want a secure tunnel to hide your Web traffic from your ISP?
 TLP! 🚫🕵
-- Want to benchmark your new blazing-fast Javascript framework!
-USE IT 👨‍💻
+- Want to benchmark your new blazing-fast Javascript framework's to-do list demo app?
+USE IT! 👨‍💻
 - Want to experience the modern web on a connection slower than dial-up?
-TLP! 🐌
+LOOK NO FURTHER! 🐌

 > [!CAUTION]
 > While every care has been taken to configure defaults to work within the service agreements of third-party to-do list applications, you are free at any time to drop the gutter guards and run the protocol in all its extreme-overhead glory.
-Doing so is likely to get you kicked, banned or a nasty email.
+Doing so will likely get you kicked, banned or sent a nasty email.
 You are responsible for your own decisions.
-If you're curious *and* ~~masochistic~~ legally-conscious, you can always spin up your own self-hosted to-do list and spam yourself.
+If you're curious but ~~masochistic~~ legally-conscious, you can always spin up your own self-hosted to-do list and spam yourself.

 ## How it Works
 TLP unnecessarily re-implements the **transport layer** and "sort of" some of the **application layer** of the OSI stack.